postylem/pmi-dependencies/README.md

 Load saved matrices by specifying  `--model_spec load_npz` instead of a language model.
 Specify the directory containing `pmi_matrices.npz` and `pseudo_logliks.npz` with `--model_path`.
 This will create a new results directory with the calculated scores.

-Example: after saving matrices and (pseudo logliklihoods) to disk in directory `results/bert-base-cased_pad10`, by running
+Example: after saving matrices and (pseudo log-liklihoods) to disk in directory `results/bert-base-cased_pad10`, by running

 ```bash
 python pmi-accuracy/main.py --model_spec bert-base-cased --save_matrices --pad 10